-Who we pass your personal data to
+4. Who we pass your personal data to

 We may need to pass your personal data to other companies which may include:

 Other companies or brands within our group of companies, for example if we are unable to provide a suitable insurance policy on request or at renewal we will check if any of our associated group companies can provide you with suitable cover

-•The insurers, intermediaries and third party service providers that we use for the purpose of arranging and administering your insurance policy.
+The insurers, intermediaries and third party service providers that we use for the purpose of arranging and administering your insurance policy.
 This may also include risk management assessors, uninsured loss recovery agencies, premium finance providers and other third parties involved (directly or indirectly) in the administration of your insurance and its associated benefits

 Firms that provide administration and processing services to us or on our behalf under contract in order to complete activities such as claims handling, IT systems and administrative services and other activities set out in this privacy notice, as well as support activities such as finance and auditing services

 Organisations that have a specific role laid out in law, such as statutory bodies, regulatory authorities and other authorised bodies

 Other organisations where we have a duty to or are permitted to disclose your personal information by law, for example if we received a valid request from the police or other third party organisation in the interest of preventing and detecting crime

 Fraud prevention agencies and operators of registers available to the insurance industry to check information and prevent fraud

 Credit reference agencies to check your credit history.
 This check will be recorded on your credit reference file without affecting your ability to apply for credit or other financial products

-•Third parties we use to recover money you may owe us or to whom we may sell your debt
+Third parties we use to recover money you may owe us or to whom we may sell your debt

 Another company, if our business or part of it is bought or taken over by that company to make sure your insurance policy can continue to be serviced or as part of preliminary discussions with that company about a possible sale or take over

 The information you share with us may be transferred by us or any of the types of firms or organisations we have noted above, to other countries in order for processing to take place, including locations outside of the UK.
 We will only do so if there are adequate levels of protection in place as required by applicable data protection laws.

-Accessing our website and cookies
+5. Accessing our website and cookies

 We may use third parties to collate IP addresses to help us understand our Internet traffic data and data regarding your browser type and computer.
 We may also use web usage information to create statistical data regarding the use of our website.
 We may then use or disclose that statistical data to others for marketing and strategic development purposes, but no individuals will be identified in such statistical data.

+Internet browsers normally accept cookies by default, although it's possible to set a browser to reject cookies.
+However, refusing to accept cookies may restrict your use of our website and/or delay or affect the way in which our website operates.
+You can find more information on cookies when you visit our website.
 The open nature of the internet is such that data may flow over networks without security measures and may be accessed and used by people other than those for whom the data is intended.
 While this is outside of our control, we do take the protection of your information very seriously and aim to apply appropriate levels of security at all times.

-Closed circuit television (CCTV)
+6. Closed circuit television (CCTV)

 Where CCTV is used, we have identified and documented the potential impact on individuals’ privacy and have taken this into account when installing and operating the CCTV system.
 We regularly review whether CCTV is still the best security solution.

-We will clearly inform individuals of our use of CCTV and we only retain recorded CCTV images for long enough to allow for any incident to come to light (e.g. for a theft to be noticed) and to investigate it.
+We will clearly inform individuals of our use of CCTV and we only retain recorded CCTV images for long enough to allow for any incident to come to light (for example, for a theft to be noticed) and to investigate it.
 We will respond to individuals or organisations making requests for copies of their images on our CCTV footage and will seek prompt advice from the Information Commissioner where there is any uncertainty.
 We securely store CCTV images, limit access to authorised individuals and regularly check that the CCTV system is working correctly.
 We have a nominated individual who is responsible for the operation of the CCTV system.